core-methods-in-edm/assignment5/README.md

 score - The score the student achieved in the current session
 hints - The number of hints the student requested in the current session
 hint.y - Whether or not the student asked for hints in the current session
-complete - Whether or not the student completed the cirrent session
+complete - Whether or not the student completed the current session
 action - The action suggested by the system to a teacher about a given student based on their performance